-2.1.
+- 2.1.
 On being notified, the investigative bodies shall assess the situation.
-The initial assessment is critical for investigative bodies to gather an overview as quickly as possible, minimise the potential loss of evidence, and determine the scope of information required to decide the appropriate action.

-2.2.
-This assessment shall include, as far as possible, an understanding of

-- the overall events,
+The initial assessment is critical for investigative bodies to gather an overview as quickly as possible, minimise the potential loss of evidence, and determine the scope of information required to decide the appropriate action. - 2.2.
+This assessment shall include, as far as possible, an understanding of - the overall events,

 - key timings,

 - the personnel involved, and

 - the category of the event.

-In addition to the factors listed in Article 5(2) of Directive 2009/18/EC, the following may amongst others also be considered in deciding which non very serious casualties or incidents to investigate:
+In addition to the seriousness of the marine casualty or incident, the type of vessel and cargo involved, and the potential for the findings of the safety investigation to lead to the prevention of future casualties and incidents, the following may amongst others also be considered in deciding which non very serious casualties or incidents to investigate:

-- the potential safety value that may be gained by conducting an investigation - the public profile of the casualty - whether the casualty is part of an identifiable trend - the potential consequences of the casualty - the extent of resources available and projected to be available in the event of conflicting priorities and the extent of any investigation backlog - any risks associated with not investigating - · serious injuries occurring on-board to crew and/or passengers - the pollution of environmentally sensitive areas - ships subject to significant structural damages - casualties which disrupt, or have the potential to disrupt, major port operations
+- the potential safety value that may be gained by conducting an investigation - the public profile of the casualty - whether the casualty is part of an identifiable trend - the potential consequences of the casualty - the extent of resources available and projected to be available in the event of conflicting priorities and the extent of any investigation backlog - any risks associated with not investigating - serious injuries occurring on-board to crew and/or passengers - the pollution of environmentally sensitive areas - ships subject to significant structural damages - casualties which disrupt, or have the potential to disrupt, major port operations - 2.3.

-2.3.
 After a decision is taken to investigate a serious casualty or another marine casualty or incident, the investigation shall normally be conducted with the same immediacy as that for a very serious casualty.